 What Are Fibroids?
 What Are The Treatments For Fibroids?

 Fibroids affect at least 20% of all women at sometime during their life.
 Women aged between 30 and 50 are the most likely to develop fibroids.
 Overweight and obese women are at significantly higher risk of developing fibroids, compared to women of normal weight.
+This is due to the fact that fibroids grow in response to estrogen.
+A higher state of body fat means that there is excess conversion of the body's sex steroids into an estrogen analog, estrone, due to a higher amount of aromatase (the converting enzyme) in fat cells.

 There are four types of fibroids

-These are located in the wall of the uterus.
+1. Intramural: these are located in the wall of the uterus.
 These are the most common types of fibroids.

-These are located in the muscle beneath the lining of the uterus wall.
+3. Submucosal fibroids: these are located in the muscle beneath the lining of the uterus wall.

 More information please go to fibroid.net